divyadhimaan/100-python-projects/Day-24/readme.md

 ### Notes
-- If you open a file with "w" mode and it doesn't exist, It will be created
+- If you open a file with "w" mode and it doesnot exist, It will be created